leej3/qhub-cloud/docs/source/admin_guide/prefect.md

 The `TF_VAR_prefect_token` API key is set as `PREFECT__CLOUD__AGENT__AUTH_TOKEN` environment variable in the agent.
 It is used while deploying Prefect Agent so that it can connect to Prefect Cloud and query flows.
+Additionally you may want to specify image pull secrets for the prefect agent so that a private docker registry can be used for prefect runner images (TF_VAR_image_pull_secret) or GCP credentials for authentication with google apps (TF_VAR_gcp_credentials set to PREFECT__CONTEXT__SECRETS__GCP_CREDENTIALS).
+See [this link](https://docs.prefect.io/core/concepts/schedules.html#default-secrets) for more details.

 ## Prefect Cloud